shwetgaur/FIFA-PLAYER-ANALYSIS/README.md

 │
 └── README/
     └── Project_Overview.txt
-📊 Notebooks & Content
-1_Dataset_Description.ipynb
-Overview of all CSV files

-Description of attributes

-Comparison of features across years

-2_Preprocessing.ipynb
-Cleaning missing values

-Selecting relevant numeric features

-Feature scaling using StandardScaler

-Merging datasets for analysis

-3_EDA.ipynb
-Distribution plots, correlation heatmaps

-Trend analysis of player ratings across years

-Top player analysis by year and country

-4_Models_DimensionalityReduction.ipynb
-Applied: PCA, LDA, SVD, t-SNE, MDS

-Visualization using 2D/3D plots

-Explained Variance, Cluster formation, and Separation

-5_Results_Analysis.ipynb
-Performance summary of each technique

-Comparison of interpretability, cluster quality

-Final insights and recommendations

-📈 Key Findings
-PCA and t-SNE offered the most meaningful cluster separation.

-LDA worked well when class labels like player positions were used.

-t-SNE revealed non-linear clusters, ideal for visual interpretation.

-SVD retained structure but didn’t perform well visually.

-MDS was computationally expensive but useful for similarity-based projections.

-🚀 How to Run
-Clone or download this repository.

-Open the notebooks in Google Colab or Jupyter.

-Upload the CSV files to your Drive or Colab session if not using mounted Drive.

-Run the notebooks in order (1 → 5) for a full walkthrough.

-🧠 Skills Demonstrated
-Data Cleaning and Feature Engineering

-Dimensionality Reduction Techniques

-Comparative Model Evaluation

-Data Visualization and Interpretation
+---

+## 📊 Notebooks & Content

+### `1_Dataset_Description.ipynb`
+- Overview of all CSV files
+- Description of attributes
+- Comparison of features across years

+### `2_Preprocessing.ipynb`
+- Cleaning missing values
+- Selecting relevant numeric features
+- Feature scaling using StandardScaler
+- Merging datasets for analysis

+### `3_EDA.ipynb`
+- Distribution plots, correlation heatmaps
+- Trend analysis of player ratings across years
+- Top player analysis by year and country

+### `4_Models_DimensionalityReduction.ipynb`
+- Applied: **PCA**, **LDA**, **SVD**, **t-SNE**, **MDS**
+- Visualization using 2D/3D plots
+- Explained Variance, Cluster formation, and Separation

+### `5_Results_Analysis.ipynb`
+- Performance summary of each technique
+- Comparison of interpretability, cluster quality
+- Final insights and recommendations

+---

+## 📈 Key Findings

+- **PCA** and **t-SNE** offered the most meaningful cluster separation.
+- **LDA** worked well when class labels like player positions were used.
+- **t-SNE** revealed non-linear clusters, ideal for visual interpretation.
+- **SVD** retained structure but didn’t perform well visually.
+- **MDS** was computationally expensive but useful for similarity-based projections.

+---

+## 🚀 How to Run

+1. Clone or download this repository.
+2. Open the notebooks in Google Colab or Jupyter.
+3. Upload the CSV files to your Drive or Colab session if not using mounted Drive.
+4. Run the notebooks in order (`1 → 5`) for a full walkthrough.

+---

+## 🧠 Skills Demonstrated

+- Data Cleaning and Feature Engineering
+- Dimensionality Reduction Techniques
+- Comparative Model Evaluation
+- Data Visualization and Interpretation

+---